classgraph/classgraph/Zero-Bugs-Commitment.md

 and/or make demands that are not in line with the developers' priorities.
-Developers of a codebase have been known to push back against these demands by closing bugs as `#WONTFIX` without trying to understand the core issues, or trying to find a compromise or solution.
+Developers of a codebase have been known to push back against these demands by closing bugs as `#WONTFIX` without trying to understand the core issues, and without trying to find a compromise or solution.
 Maintainers have also been known to reject the earnest but halting efforts of new contributors.

 *We pledge to cultivate contributions and growth among our community by striving to always listen to the needs and requests of community members,